Skip to Content

 The geological eras in which the dinosaurs lived was the Mesozoic, ending in the C-T Extinction that happened in the Cretaceous period at the end of the Mesozoic.
 The ancestors of alligators survived the C-T Extinction and survived in the modern-day Cenozoic geological era.

-Did Alligators Live with Dinosaurs?
+Did Alligators Exist with Dinosaurs?
 Ancient Species of Alligator

 Yes, ancient species of alligators (and multiple species of crocodiles) lived at the same time as dinosaurs.